zengxi-hada/HIVID2/README.md

   2bwt-builder ref.fa
   ```

-(3) edit the Configure file for running soap2
+(3) create the Configure file for running soap2

 This configure file difined the indexed referece genomes and alignment parameters used in soap alignment of step3.